dnidever/bozepy/docs/gettingstarted.rst

 It's useful to check at the beginning of your reader that the file/spectrum is of the right type.
 If it's not then just return ``None``.

-|Doppler| can handle wavelengths in both vacuum or air and will properly convert between them as long as it knows what the
+|Bozepy| can handle wavelengths in both vacuum or air and will properly convert between them as long as it knows what the
 observed spectrum uses.
 Make sure to set ``wavevac = True`` for vacuum wavelengths or ``False`` for air wavelengths.

 Readers can specify a custom continuum function that will be used by the normalize() method for the continuum normalization.
 Set the
 Spec1D property ``continuum_func`` to the function you want to use.
-The ``spec1d`` module has a function called ``continuum`` that is normally used to |Doppler|.
+The ``spec1d`` module has a function called ``continuum`` that is normally used to |Bozepy|.
 A simple approach is to just modify the default parameters for ``continuum`` using the ``partial`` capability:

 For example,